rogerluan/arkana/README.md

 ## Continuous Integration

-We advise you not to commit your `.env` files, because of security concerns.
+We advise you not to commit your `.env` files, because they contain your secrets and secrets should generally never be committed to your code repository.
 They should live in secure Environment Variables in your build (CI/CD) server instead.

 Following the [template.yml](template.yml) example file, these would be the variables that would need to be added to your build server env vars: